ava-labs/avalanche-docs/docs/learn/avalanche/avalanche-consensus.md

 - Speed: Avalanche consensus provides sub-second, immutable finality, ensuring that transactions are quickly confirmed and irreversible.
-- Scalability: Capable of a peak throughput of up to 20,000 transactions per second with a latency of less than half a second.
+- Scalability: Capable of high throughput with a latency of less than half a second.
 - Energy Efficiency: Unlike other popular consensus protocols, participation in Avalanche consensus is not computationally intensive nor expensive.
 - Adaptive Security: Because the security level of the network adjusts depending on the number of Byzantine